gee-community/arcgis-earthengine-toolbox/docs/03_installation.md

 The `earthengine-api` is then ready for authentication and initialization.

-**If you want to upgrade your ArcPro to a newer version after installing the toolbox, please see the [Upgrades](08_upgrades.md) page for instructions.**
+**If you want to upgrade your ArcGIS Pro to a newer version after installing the toolbox, please see the [Upgrades](08_upgrades.md) page for instructions.**

 Here is the video guide for the Conda environment setup: